EmbeddedNim/svd2nim/README.md

 for Cortex-M0+) contains functions related to peripherals that are common to the CPU core, such as the NVIC (interrupt controller) and the SysTick Timer.

-When `svd2nim` is called with the `--include-core` option, a second file, containing bindings for the core header, will be generated in the same output directory as the main device module (eg.  core_cm0plus.nim).
+When `svd2nim` is called with the `--include-core` option, a second file (eg. core_cm0plus.nim), containing bindings for the core header, will be generated in the same output directory as the main device module .
 This Nim file is `include`d in the main device module (and cannot de used standalone, as it depends on many things in the device module).
 This means that when `--include-core` is used, the resulting Nim module requires that the